 It’s so easy to fall in love with Ireland but there is so much more to it than just its dramatic coast, green pastures, pretty villages and pubs.

-After living in Ireland for over a decade we picked seven of our favourite things to see and do.
+After living in Ireland for over a decade we picked seven of the best things to see and do on this beautiful island.

 We cover the whole island – both the Republic of Ireland and Northern Ireland.

 And these are our recommendations for the best experiences:

 West Coast (Wild Atlantic Way)

 If you are looking for those typical Irish sceneries, visit the west coast.

 You will find it all there – rugged coastline, hidden beaches, rocky islands, dramatic landscape and endless photo opportunities.